5jt/TinyTest/README.md

 TinyTest
 ========

-A minimal testing framework for Dyalog APL, consisting of two operators.
+A minimal testing framework for Dyalog APL, consisting of two operators and a function.

 -   `match` checks the result of a function is as expected
 -   `catch` checks a function signals an error as expected
+-   `report` prints how many errors were found

 Example test script
 -------------------